Are hedgehogs are pest in New Zealand?

-While they are basically insectivorous – which is what makes them so useful in the garden – NZ studies have shown they’re not just crunching up garden pests, but also devouring native invertebrates, including rare native beetles, grasshoppers and weta at an alarming rate.
+While they are basically insectivorous – which is what makes them so useful in the garden – NZ studies have shown they’re not just crunching up garden pests, but also devouring native invertebrates, including rare native beetles, grasshoppers, and weta at an alarming rate.
 The gut of just one hedgehog was found to contain 283 weta legs.

 Hedgehogs are also partial to NZ native lizards.
 Lizard remains are often found in the intestines of trapped hedgehogs, particularly in adult females.
-These females appear to have learnt that for building up to hibernation after an exhausting breeding season, nothing beats a feed of native skink for a high-protein meal.
+These females appear to have learned that for building up to hibernation after an exhausting breeding season, nothing beats a feed of native skink for a high-protein meal.

 In the spring, eggs are another good energy source for hedgehogs.
-In the South Island’s braided riverbeds they prey on the eggs and chicks of banded dotterel, wrybill and black fronted terns.
+In the South Island’s braided riverbeds they prey on the eggs and chicks of banded dotterel, wrybill, and black-fronted terns.
 They’ve been photographed and videoed taking eggs.

 DOC has trapping programmes in place and the list of predators trapped at Macraes Flat, Otago, from April 1999 – June 2004 makes interesting reading:

 Not only are these prickly plunderers decimating native bird populations, but they’re also often caught in the act of pilfering from the henhouse.
 They’ll readily feast on eggs and chicks, and have been known to prey on birds as large as pullets, seizing them and holding on grimly until the bird dies.